 Our healthcare system is undergoing constant change and there are always new technologies being introduced to increase efficiency for physicians and to improve medical care for patients.

 This innovation and creativity is a good thing.
 New software and hardware, as well as diagnostic, screening, and billing technologies promote healthy competition and make the medical field better.
 These technologies also increase efficiency and cost control while providing value for both patients and health care practices.
 After all, no industry ever improved by remaining stagnant.

 Thanks to America’s transition away from traditional fee-for-service (FFS) models, an increasing number of clinics and hospitals are implementing an accountable care organization or ACO model.
 The purpose of an accountable care organization is to provide value to patients.
-Instead of doctors trying to see as many patients as possible, it encourages high-quality care and ultimately, better health outcomes.
+Instead of doctors trying to see as many patients as possible, ACOs encourage high-quality care, reduced waste, and better health outcomes for patients.

 Any successful accountable care organization has three key needs.

 - Acceptance among clinical staff including an acknowledgement that the ACO delivery model requires changes and adjustments.

 - An understanding of the needs of the population and the interventions required to improve the outcomes needed.

 - The ability to track, communicate, and share information across the rest of the accountable care organization through technology.

 Whether a practice joins an ACO or not, they should at least be knowledgeable about its existence and its place in the healthcare landscape.
 There are several pros and cons for providers when it comes to deciding if they want to participate in an ACO.
 Let’s take a closer look at some of the benefits.